cabforum/smime/SBR.md

 The CA MAY only use the `subject:organizationName` attribute in Certificates for Applicants that meet the Private Organization, Government Entity, Business Entity and Non-Commercial Entity requirements specified below.

-### 3.2.2.1.1 Private Organization Subjects
+a. __Private Organization Subjects__

   An Applicant qualifies as a Private Organization if:

   1. The entity's legal existence is created or recognized by a by a filing with (or an act of) the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration (e.g., by issuance of a certificate of incorporation, registration number, etc.) or created or recognized by a Government Agency (e.g. under a charter, treaty, convention, or equivalent recognition instrument);
   2. The entity designated with the Incorporating or Registration Agency a Registered Agent, a Registered Office (as required under the laws of the Jurisdiction of Incorporation or Registration), or an equivalent facility;
   3. The entity is not designated on the records of the Incorporating or Registration Agency by labels such as "inactive," "invalid," "not current," or the equivalent;
   4. The entity has a verifiable physical existence and business presence;
   5. The entity's Jurisdiction of Incorporation, Registration, Charter, or License, and/or its Place of Business is not in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
   6. The entity is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

-### 3.2.2.1.2 Government Entity Subjects
+b. __Government Entity Subjects__

 An Applicant qualifies as a Government Entity if:

    1. The entity's legal existence was established by the political subdivision in which the entity operates;
    2. The entity is not in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
    3. The entity is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

-### 3.2.2.1.3 Business Entity Subjects
+c. __Business Entity Subjects__

 An Applicant qualifies as a Business Entity if:

    1. The entity is a legally recognized entity that filed certain forms with a Registration Agency in its jurisdiction, the Registration Agency issued or approved the entity's charter, certificate, or license, and the entity's existence can be verified with that Registration Agency;
    2. The entity has a verifiable physical existence and business presence;
    3. At least one Principal Individual associated with the entity is identified and validated by the CA;
    4. The identified Principal Individual attests to the representations made in the Subscriber Agreement;
    5. The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section X];
    6. The entity and the identified Principal Individual associated with the entity are not located or residing in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
    7. The entity and the identified Principal Individual associated with the entity are not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

-### 3.2.2.1.4 Non-Commercial Entity Subjects
+d. __Non-Commercial Entity Subjects__

 An Applicant qualifies as a Non-Commercial Entity if:

    1. The Applicant is an International Organization Entity, created under a charter, treaty, convention or equivalent instrument that was signed by, or on behalf of, more than one country's government.
-The CA/Browser Forum may publish a listing of Applicants who qualify as an International Organization for EV eligibility; and
+The CA/Browser Forum may publish a listing of Applicants who qualify as an International Organization; and
    2. The Applicant is not headquartered in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
    3. The Applicant is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

 Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualify for Certificates as a Non-Commercial Entity.